rickydhanota/SocialMedia-Demo/README.md

 Issues I faced:
 - I have a bug with the likes and comments for each post, for some reason they are not working and this is causing the whole app to crash
+- I have issues with submitting my register form